evheniy/SimplePaginationBundle/README.md

     {% include "SimplePaginationBundle::pagination.bootstrap.html.twig" %}

-Or standard
+Or simple

     {% include "SimplePaginationBundle::pagination.html.twig" %}

-And styles for exaple like this
+And styles for example like this

     <style>
     .pagination {